Quadball Canada: Canada Day Fantasy

 Canada Day Fantasy Tournament (CDFT) is held yearly on the Sunday of the weekend before Canada Day in Ottawa, Ontario.
-It used by to be organized and hosted by a mix of players and volunteers from the Ottawa quidditch community.
-It is now organized by Quidditch Canada with the assistance of local volunteers.
+It used by to be organized and hosted by a mix of players and volunteers from the Ottawa quadball community.
+It is now organized by Quadball Canada with the assistance of local volunteers.
 Fantasy tournaments feature teams constructed specifically for the tournament and composed of players from a multitude of regular-season teams.
 General Managers for the tournament select players for their team from a list of eligible participants.
 The latest CDFT was held on June 28, 2015.
 Due to weather and field conditions, some games were cut out of the event.
 The final was won by Jamie Lafrance's Baby Blue team.

 The first CDFT happened on June 30, 2013, at Immaculata High School and featured six teams and over 100 athletes from across Canada and the United States.
 The Blue Team/Team Broduce, led by General Manager Jamie Lafrance of uOttawa Quidditch, won CDFT 2013 with a victory over the Black Team/Hipster Horcruxes.